GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 # Method Submission Guidelines

-*This document serves as a guide for developing and submitting methods to the Methods Hub.
-It assists in method preparation through checklist, template and guidelines to ensure conformance to the defined standards.*

 The Methods Hub aims to provide high-quality and easy-to-use computer science methods to social scientists.
+A special focus of the Methods Hub is on [digital behavioral data](https://www.gesis.org/en/institute/about-us/digital-behavioral-data).
+Offering such methods through the Methods Hub makes them directly available to the target audience.
+However, the Method Hub only accepts state-of-the-art methods that follow the principles of open science and that are available in a format that is accessible for social scientists.

+To prepare methods for inclusion into the Methods Hub, follow the [method publishing checklist](README.md#method-publishing-checklist).
+This checklist is also used to check whether a submitted method is ready for inclusion or whether further changes are required.
+The checklist links back to this document for details.
+After you checked all items in the list, continue with the submission process on the [Methods Hub portal](https://methodshub.gesis.org).

 ## Glossary